 To start preparing the hamburger patties, create a smooth mixture of the ground meat/ground beef chuck and seasonal condiments such as salt, ground black pepper, garlic powder, dried oregano, Worcestershire sauce, etc. On the other hand, pre-heat your grill to at least 375-380 degrees (this is medium-high heat).

-Afterwards, place your shaped burger patties onto the grill and let it cook for around 4-6 minutes only on one side.
-Gently flip it over and let the other side cook for the same period of time.
+Afterward, place your shaped burger patties onto the grill and let it cook for around 4-6 minutes only on one side.
+Gently flip it over and let the other side cook for the same period.

 Do not flip the patty again.
 Once you see a fine shade of brown forming over the patty, place your choice of cheese (optional) on the patty and let it sit there for a minute or so, so that the cheese melts properly.

 When everything is cooked thoroughly, decorate the hamburger buns with the patties and cheese, as well as your extra toppings.
 Bon appetit!